csm123/FeedlyAPIProxy/README.md

+**My focus has shifted to [RSS Proxy](https://github.com/csm123/rssproxy), which does not depend on Feedly.
+This app is functional, however, so feel free to adapt it for your use.**

 # Feedly API Proxy for RSS Feeds

 This app allows you retrieve the contents of an RSS feed via the [Feedly Cloud API](https://developer.feedly.com/), using JavaScript on your web site.